Skip to main content

 Shopping

-There are plenty of convenience stores found within the resort alongside the typical holiday souvenir shops, beach shops selling inflatables, towels and sun cream, newsagents and more.
-There are also a couple of large supermarkets, namely Lidl and Aldi in Son Caliu - just short a short taxi-ride away and well worth it for self-catered holiday makers.
+There are plenty of stores found within the resort alongside the typical holiday souvenir shops, beach shops selling inflatables, towels and sun cream, newsagents and more.
+There are also a couple of large supermarkets in Son Caliu - just short a short taxi-ride away and well worth it for self-catered holiday makers.
 Being a short distance from Palma, it’s easy to grab a bus or taxi into the city to indulge in some high street or designer shopping.

 Nightlife in Palmanova

-The nightlife vibe in Palma Nova is more late-night bars than clubbing.
-Many people will have a few drinks in the Zen Lounge Bar & Grill, enjoy some live music at El Mecca Bar or indulge in some guilty pleasures at Karaoke Bar Monroe’s before venturing over the headland to Magaluf to shake their moves in one of the many nightclubs along the strip.
+The nightlife vibe in Palma Nova is more late-night bars than clubbing, and those looking for more can venture over the headland to Magaluf to shake their moves in one of the many nightclubs along the strip.

 Hotels in Palmanova

 Palma Nova is smartening up and there is a now a good choice of refurbished hotels to choose from.
-Some are adult-only whilst others welcome families with kids’ clubs, paddling pools and entertainment for children.
-If you are looking for something a little more upmarket, then Son Caliu to the east might be more to your taste.
+Some are upmarket and adult-only whilst others welcome families with kids’ clubs, paddling pools and entertainment for children.

 How to get to Palmanova